 - Have a FICO Score of at Least 685

 If your business meets all these requirements, then all you have to do is apply online by filling out this 1-minute application.

-Or, you can call (877) 482-3008 for more information, and to ask how we can start helping you remove your tax liens and judgements necessary to get your expedited SBA loan.
+Or, you can call (877) 482-3008 for more information and to ask how we can start helping you remove your tax liens and judgments necessary to get your expedited SBA loan.

 Sometimes, financial circumstances or short operating histories bar business owners from getting SBA loans, even through alternative lenders with more lenient qualification requirements.
 However, that doesn’t mean you’re out of luck if your business isn’t approved.
 Other funding options can make it possible to pay off your debts, get back on your feet and start working toward business growth.

-National Business Capital and Services offers several loan programs for which you may be able to qualify regardless of credit score or current debt, including:
+National Business Capital offers several loan programs for which you may be able to qualify regardless of credit score or current debt, including:

 Taking out a different type of loan can increase your chances of qualifying for an SBA loan in the future.
 How?
 Making payments on time improves your credit score, and using the money from the loan to pay off debts and invest strategically in your business gives you a stronger financial picture to show to lenders.
 Funding also helps you avoid more serious problems, such as defaulting on current debts and having your assets seized because you can’t meet payment obligations.

 As you consider an alternative option, be mindful of terms and rates.
 Financial trouble can make it more difficult to qualify for low-cost funding, but the team at National will work to find the most favorable loan structure for your business.